 Announcements from administration

 Dr. Pantula reported that he would like to meet with each of the departments at a department meeting in the next month or two.
-Ms. Rinebolt will work with the ASCs to schedule his visit..
+Ms. Rinebolt will work with the ASCs to schedule his visit.

 Dr. Pantula asked the chairs for their thoughts on shared governance and what that means within the college as well as within the university.
 Discussion ensued.